radivoje-v/depth-anything-v2/README.md

 python graph_surgery.py --model /relative/path/to/onnx/model --val
 ```
 Because of the "resize" operator, the new model will not give identical outputs
 as the original model.
-Please run inference on the new model to check the performance.
+Please evaluate the new model to check the performance.

 ### Evaluating the validation model

 Modify dist_val.sh script by setting "model_path" to the model you want to evaluate.
 This variable can point to a .pth file or .onnx file.

+In the case of evaluating a SiMa-quantized model,
+"model_path" can point to the directory containing the quantized model, "quantized_model_name" should be set to
+the name of the quantized model, and the script should be run from modelSDK docker.

 ```bash
 cd ./metric_depth